shopwp/documentation/docs/shortcodes/wps_products.md

 Determines whether to show the inventory levels notice or not.

+This works best if your variant has the [Track quantity](https://help.shopify.com/en/manual/products/inventory/getting-started-with-inventory/set-up-inventory-tracking#:~:text=Tap%20Inventory.,for%20the%20product%20or%20variant.) feature enabled.

 | Possible values |
 | :-------------- |
 | true `Default`  |